Pikorage/ECE_4180_Smart_Walking_Stick/README.md

 The repository contains details about the implementation of the smart walking stick for visually impaired or old people.
 The main objective of the project is to develop a prototype of a smart walking stick to assist visually impaired and old people to move around as independently as possible.
 The smart stick has the following features:
 * Haptic feedback is sent to user based on real-time measurements of obstacles from **ultrasonic sensors**.
-* Additionally the real time distance is also conveyed to the user using TEXT-TO-SPEECH on a Raspberry Pi.
+* Additionally the real time distance is also conveyed to the user using **TEXT-TO-SPEECH** on a **Raspberry Pi**.
-* The stick can also detect terrain differences such as sudden slope, staircases etc alerting the user with the help of accelerator or IMU sensor.
+* The stick can also detect terrain differences such as sudden slope, staircases etc alerting the user with the help of **accelerator** or **IMU sensor**.
-* A simple fall detection mechanism using IMU sensor data ,alerting using a speaker when the user encounters a fall.
+* A simple **fall detection** mechanism using IMU sensor data ,alerting using a speaker when the user encounters a fall.
 * The stick has two modes:
         1. **Companion mode**: Helps the user navigate with the data from above mentioned sensors.
         2. **Location mode** : Continuously emits a sound via speaker when the user presses the key via Bluefruit Connect.

 ## HARDWARE COMPONENTS